 Either way the idea is to collect the water you use to wash hands and reuse it to flush the toilet.
 This way you save a lot of water.
 Though this method is not helpful in terms of gardening it does help save a lot of water.

 The sink water can also be channeled through the shower funnel and collected in the reusable water tank.
 While using sink water we need to be careful about the products we use, the soaps that contain harmful chemicals can harm plants.

 These products are easier to regulate so a small change won’t hamper your routine.

 5. Collect excess drinking water

-Using shower water for garden is a great way not only shower reuse water that would otherwise go down the drain but also to do your bit in saving the planet.
-Yes this is extremely optimistic and farfetched but doing your bit doesn’t hurt.
+Using shower water for garden is a great way not only to shower reuse water that would otherwise go down the drain but also to do your bit in saving the planet.
+Yes, this is extremely optimistic and farfetched but doing your bit doesn’t hurt.

 While on the topic of how to reuse bathroom water for gardening? and while pondering over can I use bath water to water plants? the one concern that keeps popping up is Using laundry water for vegetable gardening.